 - Community Service—Throughout the year, YAC members are provided numerous opportunities to perform community service with our nonprofit partners.
 In addition to serving their communities, students experience the work of potential grant recipients and become inspired to pursue their own philanthropic goals.

 - Leadership Opportunities—In addition to being a part of the council itself, YAC members can become a part of our leadership team.
 Leadership team members run team meetings, set up service opportunities, and make decisions about the direction of YAC going forward, giving each student excellent leadership experience.

 - Fundraising for a Cause—Each year, YAC throws a fundraiser for their endowment fund, which helps support grants given to projects that help area youth.
 This year’s fundraiser, Strike in the Night, Give to Infinity and Beyond, was the best money-maker the students have held thus far.
 The event’s activities included bowling games, unlimited photo booth photos, and much more!

 - Scholarships—Each year, graduating YAC seniors are eligible for two scholarship awards, the Henri E. Goettel Youth in Philanthropy Award and the Elizabeth Hill McClure Scholarship Award.

 How are YAC Members Selected?

-Recruitment meetings are held mid-year at each high school for those interested in becoming involved, and the faculty and staff at participating high schools are very involved helping THCF determining YAC membership.
+Recruitment meetings are held mid-year (December & January) at each high school for those interested in becoming involved.
+The faculty and staff at participating high schools are very involved helping THCF determine YAC membership.
 Potential members are expected to demonstrate leadership potential and an interest in serving others’ needs.
 Students interested can contact current leadership members, shown below, at any time.